-Variable pay is comprised of annual incentives and deferred incentives.
+Variable pay is comprised of annual incentives (paid in non-deferred cash or a mix of non-deferred cash and immediately-vested Restricted Share Units ("RSUs") and deferred incentives (paid in RSUs or a mix of deferred cash and RSUs) for all employees including material risk takers, the management body and control function staff.
 For all Group Treasury and back- and middle-office employees, including employees in control functions (i.e., risk management, compliance, internal audit and finance) and supporting personnel who are not client-facing, these incentives are delivered through the Annual Incentive Plan ("AIP") and deferred compensation programmes.
-For GBM front-office employees, these incentives are delivered through the Global Banking and Markets Incentive Plan ("GBMIP") where a portion of the GBMIP award is delivered as upfront incentives and a portion is delivered as deferred incentives.
+For GBM front-office employees, these incentives are delivered through the GBMIP where a portion of the GBMIP award is delivered as upfront incentives and a portion is delivered as deferred incentives.
 See 13.1.5 and 13.1.6 below.